All Products

 • Read inventories from OSS buckets

 You can read data from specified OSS buckets or objects by using Map states.
 For example, you have an inventory file named manifest.json that is stored in an OSS bucket named example-bucket.
 The path to the inventory file is inventory/2024-01-01T01-01Z/manifest.json.
-You can refer to the following sample snippet to read the inventory file from the OSS bucket:
+The following snippet provides a sample definition of the state machine.

 Type: StateMachine